History of Firelands Health

 This blend of allopathic and osteopathic professions and religious-cultural awareness, along with a full-service base is the hallmark of a unique and comprehensive 400-bed healthcare system in North Central Ohio.
 Its combined medical staff represents over 250 physicians and a hospital staff of over 2,100 employees.
 Its board of directors represent a cross-section of leaders within the community, local business and industry.

-Today, Firelands Regional Medical Center provides the area with many advanced medical procedures, affording residents the highest-quality medical care close to home.
-Recent regional partnerships with University Hospitals continue Firelands' commitment to being big enough to care for you, small enough to care about you.
+Today, Firelands Health provides the area with many advanced medical procedures, affording residents the highest-quality medical care close to home.
+Regional partnerships with University Hospitals continue Firelands' commitment to being big enough to care for you, small enough to care about you.